charles-uno/charles-uno.github.io/_drafts/2019-07-02-homelessess.md

 layout: post
 title: "Homelessness is a Moral Failure"
 image: "/assets/images/thumb/jelle-de-gier-frog.png"
-description: "It's appalling that we don't care enough to solve it."
+description: "There's no excuse for letting a child sleep on the street"
 tags: politics
 ---

 Under no circumstances should a child in America[^1] be homeless.
 I believe strongly that the government (whether federal, state, or local) has a moral obligation to ensure that every child in the country has a safe place to sleep -- even if doing so is expensive, even if the money goes to a slumlord, and even if the child has a criminal record.
-Waste and fraud are real concerns, and we should design policy to mitigate them, but fear of abuse is no excuse to let a child sleep on the street.
+Waste and abuse are legitimate concerns, and we should design policy to mitigate them, but fear of fraud is no excuse to let a child sleep on the street.

 [^1]: Child homelessness *anywhere* is morally appalling, but let's start here.

+Unless you've studied homelessness specifically,